How to comply with the SMSF Property Valuation Guidelines

 • Real estate agent valuation - with comparable sales listed in the valuation.

-• Valuation from trustees - with evidence included such as recent comparable sales.
+• Valuation from trustees - with evidence included, such as recent comparable sales.

-• A trustee resolution assessing the market value of a one-bedroom apartment with evidence included of recent sales in the same building for an identical apartment.
+• A trustee resolution assessing the market value of a one-bedroom apartment with evidence of recent sales in the same building for an identical apartment.

 Where can I get more information?

-For more guidance issued by the ATO refer to QC 64053 which specifically covers property valuation requirements and examples:
+For more guidance issued by the ATO refer to QC 60021 which specifically covers property valuation requirements and examples:

 How can Red Willow Super help you?